 Logic is the capacity for making sense of things through a precise method of checks and balances.
 Logical thinking applies the scientific process to an argument.
 Logic and the scientific process go well together.

 Putting these two together results in what people call wisdom.
 This ability has its foundation in logic.
 Logic uses the principles of reasoning, which we find in the scientific process.

 Logical reasoning is a toolbox that shows us the correct way to use arguments.
 There are also two other parts of this mental toolset that help us identify the misuse of logic, the truth-seekers axioms and spotting logical fallacy.
 Using all three of these tools will enable you to sort the facts from the fiction.

 Logical reasoning is one way we can achieve breakthroughs of insight.
 You may have experienced that Eureka moment when you find a solution.
-It is that moment when you grasp the understanding of mathematics, algebra, and statistics.
+It is that moment when you understand mathematics, algebra, and statistics.
 When you finally “get it,” that’s what you’ve been trying to figure out.
 That’s the Eureka moment.

 Here’s another observation about substitutes for analytical thinking.
-The mythology and superstition encoded in organized religion are not a substitute for common sense and logic.
-Religious ideology is the polar opposite of rational thought.
+Religion uses group and self-hypnosis as a tool to program their subjects.
+So, mythology and superstition become a substitute for common sense and logic.

 The scientific process is responsible for all the advances in science, so let’s inspect this process, which touches everyone’s life.

 The scientific method (1) is a systematic approach to investigate phenomena using evidence.
 This process follows the following steps: